Cabinet of Nauru

-The Cabinet of Nauru is the executive branch of the government of the Republic of Nauru, a small island nation in the Pacific Ocean.
+The Cabinet of Nauru, officially the Cabinet of Naoero, is the executive branch of the government of the Republic of Nauru, a small island nation in the Pacific Ocean.
 Article 17 (1.) of the Constitution of Nauru provides for the "executive authority of Nauru" to be vested in "a Cabinet constituted as provided by this Part" with the "general direction and control of the government of Nauru", specified in Article 17 (2.) as being "collectively responsible" to the Parliament of Nauru.
-The Cabinet is directly appointed by the President of Nauru, and comprises the president, who presides over meetings over the Cabinet, and either four or five members of the parliament.
+The Cabinet is directly appointed by the President of Nauru, and comprises the president, who presides over meetings of the Cabinet, and either four or five members of the parliament.
 The president is also responsible for assigning Members of the Cabinet, including himself, "responsibility for any business of the government of Nauru", as ministers.
 Members of the Cabinet are required to swear or affirm an oath of office prior to being appointed.

+Cabinet Office

+The Cabinet Office of Nauru serves as the central administrative body supporting the Cabinet and the executive branch of government.
+It provides coordination and secretariat services for Cabinet meetings, manages official records and decisions, and assists in the development and implementation of government policies.

+The Office is headed by the Secretary to Cabinet, who oversees Cabinet administration and ensures the effective coordination of government business.
+Working closely with the President, Cabinet Ministers, government ministries, and public officials, the Cabinet Office facilitates communication across government, monitors the implementation of Cabinet decisions, and supports the delivery of the government's priorities and objectives.